MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Deployment/Media-Refresh.md

       MD c:\MediaRefresh\mounted
       ```

+   1. Before we can update the install.wim, we need to make sure that its file attribute isn't set to ReadOnly.
+Use the PowerShell command Set-ItemProperty to remove the ReadOnly attribute.

+      ```powershell
+      Set-ItemProperty -Path "c:\mediarefresh\out\sources\install.wim" -Name IsReadOnly -Value $false
+      ```

    1. Now we can mount the Windows IoT Enterprise image stored in install.wim at index 2 using the PowerShell command [Mount-WindowsImage](/powershell/module/dism/mount-windowsimage?view=windowsserver2022-ps##description)

       ```powershell
-      Set-ItemProperty -Path "c:\mediarefresh\out\sources\install.wim" -Name IsReadOnly -Value $false Mount-WindowsImage -ImagePath "c:\mediarefresh\out\sources\install.wim" -Index 2 -Path "c:\mediarefresh\Mounted"
+      Mount-WindowsImage -ImagePath "c:\mediarefresh\out\sources\install.wim" -Index 2 -Path "c:\mediarefresh\Mounted"
       ```